The New Gold Rush: What (Sm)Oakland Should Know about Legal Weed

 Despite Prop 64 passing, it remains illegal to light up a joint on the street.
 Counties are instituting new fines for those caught puffing in public—anywhere from $25 to $100; only slightly better than being charged with possession.
 Employers are also not beholden to the new law in any meaningful way and can still fire you if you fail their drug test.

 Whatever you do, don’t even think about bringing that ounce to Yosemite, bro—all federally-owned land, including national parks, is off-limits to recreational weed smokers.
-Don’t smoke and drive, either–you can still be pulled over and charged with a DUI.
+You will be fined, or, if black, shot on sight.

 You know anybody?